MaximeJakubowski/ssf_project/README.md

 The main goal of this project is to translate SHACL shapes to corresponding SPARQL queries according to the shape fragments specification in [our paper](https://openproceedings.org/2023/conf/edbt/paper-3.pdf).

 ## Current status
-At the moment, this project is broken.
-It does not run, and is being worked on.
+At the moment, the translation from SHACL shapes to unary SPARQL queries is working.
+You can use it as a library; the test files can be considered an example usage.
+See `tests/unaryquery_test.py`, the pytest function `test_unary_query_structural`.

+The translation from SHACL shapes to [neighborhood](https://openproceedings.org/2023/conf/edbt/paper-3.pdf) SPARQL queries is broken at the moment.
 An older, working version can be found [here](https://github.com/Shape-Fragments/SHACL2SPARQL).

 ## Requirements
 - python 3.9.7